 4) How to launch your new product?

 The last question to be answered for effective commercialization is how to launch your new product.
 For this, a proper action plan is needed, which should be designed based on the answers to the questions mentioned above.
 Then an appropriate mix of marketing of the 7 Ps should be incorporated into your steps to launch a new product.

 Commercialization gives us lots more opportunities in the market from its feature of improving the services and products to benefit the consumers and various business organizations.
 Marketing plays a massive role in overall economic growth.

 1) Forming a Beneficial Community

-Everything you see around has commercially benefited us in numerous ways.
-Several changes in commercialisation have given us lots of varieties and help us to get succeed in the overall benefit for our society itself.
+Everything you see around us has commercially benefited us in numerous ways.
+Several changes in commercialization have given us lots of varieties and helped us to get succeed for the overall benefit of our society itself.